chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P5 Identify Fraud from Enron Email/README.md

 There is one more feature which is a boolean and determines whether a data point is a POI or not:
 - poi

+There are two outliers in the dataset which are **'TOTAL'** and **'THE TRAVEL AGENCY IN THE PARK'**, I removed these data points from the dataset.

+By plotting each variable, I found that lot of data points have missing values which were replaced by zeros in feature formating and data points with all zeros were removed as part of feature formating.

+Total number of data points after outlier removal and feature formating are : 143